AlexxLunin/alexxlunin/README.md

 <b>I am — Data Analyst</b>
 <p align="left">
-My name is <b>Aleksei Lunin</b>, and I have 2 years of experience in Data Science.
-I have a strong passion for data-driven decision-making and continually seek to expand my horizons by studying new technologies and tools that can enhance my analytical capabilities.
+My name is <b>Aleksei Lunin</b>, and I have a year of experience in <b>Data Science</b>.
+I have a strong passion for data-driven decision-making and continually seek to expand my horizons by studying new technologies and tools that can enhance my analytical capabilities.Here, you can explore some of my projects.
 </p>

 <br/>